Elementary School Programs

 Guided field trips that are cancelled with more than 3 weeks notice will be charged a $50 fee.
 Guided field trips that are cancelled with less than 3 weeks notice will be charged the full program fee.

-Any self-guided or virtual program cancellations or no shows will be charged a $25 administration fee.
+Any self-guided or virtual program cancellations will be charged a $25 administration fee.

 Program Options